flipstone/rep-library/README.md

 time if you want to do it the first time without looking at the answers.

 We recommend that you simply start at the beginning and proceed through the Levels.
-Even if you're already comfortable with Haskell, there's always room improve your muscle memory.
+Even if you're already comfortable with Haskell, there's always room to improve your muscle memory.
 If you find this too tedious to do reps at all, go ahead and skip a few Sets foward until you find something slightly more interesting.
 You'll always have the opporunity to go back and review old reps